Mushtarak-Web-School/Mushtarak-Web-School/shell-scripts.md

 - numiric
 - boolian

-these types called simple data types
+these types called simple data types.

 What if we want to concatenate 1 to the variable value when we print it, if this is the varible and its type